As a commercial tenant, it’s vital that you know your lease language.

 The CAM language can often be complicated and confusing to grasp, with several variables being taken into effect.
 As a result, it can be challenging to identify if landlords are charging tenants more than their fair share as stipulated in the lease.

 Tenants who skim over the fine print can be stuck with a large bill that can affect their bottom line for years to come.
-If tenants catch unidentified fees, disputes with landlords can be costly and frustrating.
+If tenants catch unidentified fees during a lease audit, disputes with landlords can be costly and frustrating.

 Commercial tenants should negotiate CAM charge provisions with their landlords to protect their profitability.
 However, many do not, and end up paying more in the long run.
 Don’t be frivolous with your money.